 The body needs three macronutrients for energy.
 One of these is protein and the other two are carbohydrates and fats.
 Protein, which is a series of amino acids linked together, is also essential for proper muscle growth, balanced pH level in the blood, maintenance of hormone levels and correct functioning of the body’s immune system and fluid balance.
 Because there are several forms of protein, it’s a must that you get to know each of them so you can choose which ones to include in your diet.

 Red meat is probably the most popular source of protein.
 In fact, when you say protein, people will immediately think of beef, steaks and hamburgers.
 Yes, red meat protein is complete, even more complete than vegetable protein.
 A three ounce serving of beef gives you 23 grams of protein and 15 grams of fat.
 But you must know that it’s not automatically the better choice.
 Meat protein contains all the essential amino acids but it poses some problems.
-Red meat increases the risk of colon cancer (if the meat is grilled at high temperatures), injests you with all sorts of pesticides, antibiotics and hormones (unless you’re buying organic) and increases your cholesterol level, as it contains high amounts of saturated fat.
+Red meat cooked at high temperature increases risk of colon cancer and non-organic meat may come with traces of pesticides, hormones and antibiotics.
+It's also notorious for raising cholesterol and contain high levels of saturated fat.

 Lighter and less expensive compared to beef, chicken and turkey are healthy sources of protein.
 A three ounce serving equips you with 27 grams of protein as well as only two to three grams of fat.
 But like the beef, you’re also getting lots of antibiotics and growth hormones unless you eat organic birds.